diegudeveloper/diegudeveloper/README.md

 ![Banner-Linkedin english](https://user-images.githubusercontent.com/62949966/160612912-85a9a790-5a2d-41d2-85a7-3856083184f2.jpg)

- Apprentice Fronten Developer, Making it happen is my thing.
+ Hello world!
+I am apprentice Fronten Developer, Make it happen is my motto.

+Since 2019 I start in the TECH world as a frontend developer and although it sounds cliché, I am a lover of technology, but not the one that is consumed, but the one that is created.

 Self-taught and knowledgeable in Html, Css, Sass, Bootstrap, Gig and Github.
 Currently learning Javascript and React to carry out more professional projects.

 True to my core value: #MakeItHappen and convinced that we are part of the community that changes the world, the people who create technology, the people we have always wanted to be but above all becoming the best version of us.

-Currently learning Javascript and React to make more professional and more complete projects, so since my beginnings I have created more than 20 personal projects without wanting to stop.
+After I lerned the basics, I stared to learn Javascript and React.
+This way I could make more profesional and complete projects. ince I started this road, I've created +20 project by my own and I wat to keep going.

 True to my core value: #MakeItHappen and convinced that we are part of the community that changes the world, the people who create technology, the people we have always wanted to be, but above all becoming the best version of us.